Kenya Coast & Safari

 We will arrive after a picnic lunch to Elerai Camp, run by the local Masai community as a way to protect their private 5,000 acre reserve.
 Situated at the foot of Mt.
 Kilimanjaro, southeast of the Amboseli National Park in Kenya, Elerai has extraordinary views of the mountain (f weather cooperates) and great food.
 After lunch, enjoy the beautiful pool with a view of a watering hole or soak in the view from your tent.

 In the late afternoon, we will take a brief but informative bush walk with a Masai guide to learn about the traditional medicinal plants used by their tribe and learn more about the wildlife we are seeing and the ecology of this incredible region.
 Have dinner overlooking the watering hole and relax in your room or get a drink in the bar and play a game by the fireplace (the altitude is almost 5,000 feet, so nights get chilly).
-Overnight at Elerai Camp (1 night).
+Overnight at Elerai Camp or similar (1 night).
 (BLD)

 FEB 13: Amboseli National Park & Return to Nairobi